kubernetes/kops/docs/cli/kops_create.md

 ### Examples

 ```
-  # Create a cluster using a cluser spec file
+  # Create a cluster from the configuration in a YAML file
   kops create -f my-cluster.yaml

   # Create a cluster in AWS